 Isolating and Drying the Crystals

-Set the flask containing the dissolved compound on a surface that does not conduct the heat away too quickly, such as a paper towel set on a benchtop.
+Set the cold flask containing the newly formed crystals on a benchtop.

 Lightly cover the flask to prevent evaporation and to prevent dust from falling into the solution.

-Leave the flask undisturbed until it comes to room temperature.

-Isolate the crystals by vacuum filtration (clamp the flask to a ring stand first).
+Isolate the crystals by vacuum filtration, using either a Buchner or Hirsch funnel (clamp the flask to a ring stand first).

 Rinse the crystals on the Büchner funnel with a small amount of fresh, cold solvent (the same solvent used for recrystallization) to remove any impurities that may be sticking to the crystals.